Neil Davidge: Massive Attack (1995–2010)

-Film projects (2004–present)
+Film & TV projects (2004–present)

 In 2004 Luc Besson approached Davidge and Robert Del Naja to score the movie Danny The Dog, later renamed Unleashed.
 There then followed scores for Bullet Boy, Battle in Seattle, and Trouble the Water, which received an Oscar nomination as Best Documentary Feature.
 It is a moving study of those displaced by Hurricane Katrina which won 'Best Documentary' at the 2008 Sundance Film Festival.
 Working with Snoop Dogg, Neil also scored the music for In Prison My Whole Life, a documentary about US death-row journalist Mumia Abu-Jamal.

 Away from his collaborations with Robert, Neil scored the music to the Paul McGuigan directed Push and provided additional music to the Warner Brothers film Clash of the Titans working alongside composer Ramin Djawadi.
 He was approached by director Louis Leterrier to replace Matt Bellamy from Muse who had to pull out due to touring commitments in the USA.
+Davidge also went on to score the documentary film Citizen Koch, action thriller Good People, and Monsters: Dark Continent, the sequel to Gareth Edwards' Monsters.
+He also scored two television films for the BBC; drama-documentary 8 Days: To The Moon and Back, co-scored with David Poore, as well as drama Sitting in Limbo, about the 2018 Windrush scandal.
+Both were nominated for BAFTA Awards, with the latter winning the British Academy Television Award for Best Single Drama at the 2021 British Academy Television Awards.

+His first TV score was for the Canal+ series Spotless.
+This was followed by the scores for New Blood and In the Dark, both of which premiered on BBC One.
+In 2018 saw the release of Sky Atlantic's Britannia, starring David Morrissey, Mackenzie Crook and Kelly Reilly.
+The first season of Britannia, featuring Davidge's "stunning" score was closely followed by another Davidge scored show for BBC One, Hard Sun.
+He has also scored a number of television documentaries, including Amazon Studios' All or Nothing: Tottenham Hotspur, as well as co-scoring BBC Earth's Earth From Space with fellow Bristol-based composer David Poore.
+Davidge's newest project, Apple TV+'s Criminal Record was released on 10 January 2024.
+Davidge co-scored the project with Michael Asante.